delabassee/odl2021-lab/step/serialization-filter-v2.md

 </copy>
 ```

-And an exception rejecting the serialized data will be thrown:
+... should throw cause the Server to throw  exception informing us that incoming bye stream data has been rejected, and hence the Server has not de-serialized it!
+Again, our code is protected from that attack.

 ```no-highlight
 Exception in thread "main" java.io.InvalidClassException: filter status: REJECTED
 ```

+As you saw, Serialization Filters are easy to set up and should be used with any code that is using deserialization.
 For more information on Serialization Filtering, see here: [https://docs.oracle.com/en/java/javase/16/core/serialization-filtering1.html](https://docs.oracle.com/en/java/javase/16/core/serialization-filtering1.html)

 ## How Records Address Serialization